austin-millan/runemate-bot-template/README.md

 I've provided a simple Run configuration in this template.
 It's configured to launch the `RuneMate.jar` file with specific command-line arguments and RuneMate-specific classpath.
-Make sure you edit the default launch configuration by:
+- Navigate to Run -> Edit Configuration -> Templates -> Application
-- Navigate to Run -> Edit Configuration -> Boot.
+  - "Main Class": com.runemate.Boot
-  - Edit the "Program Arguments" field to use your personal RuneMate basic authentication credentials.
+  - "Program Arguments": -sdk -login="runemateuser":"runematepassword"

 Finally, to follow both author convention, you'll want to go through the project and rename/correct usages of "runemateuser" to your own RuneMate account username.